nikhilxb/xnode-db/server/client/CLIENT.md

 symbolTable
 highlightedSymbols

+imple things become when storing flat, normalized data in the Redux store, with selectors querying the store as needed.

 `combineReducers` is a nice pattern because it tends to enforce the idea that the reducers should be scoped to non-overlapping subsets of the store, decoupled from the structure of the store itself.
 It takes the opinion that you